sillsdev/ptx2pdf/docs/documentation/README.md

 #### ISBN barcodes with a price code
 `\zISBNbarcode|isbn="01-234-56789" price="$8.45" pricecode="50845"\*`
-Some ISBN barcodes include a recommended sale price, using the EAN-5 extention, which can hold 5 digits.
+Some ISBN barcodes include a recommended sale price, using the EAN-5 extension, which can hold 5 digits.
 Only a few countries (mainly English-speaking) seem to use this, but at least one document states that it is necessary for books to scan properly in some countries.
 The `price` attribute  is the text